ExpressionEngine/ExpressionEngine-User-Guide/docs/member/logout.md

 [TOC]

-STYLE NOTE: Someone "logs out" (verb, two words) using a "logout link" or "logout form" (adjective, one word).
+NOTE: Someone "logs out" (verb, two words) using a "logout link" or "logout form" (adjective, one word).

 ## Logout Link